MrPhil/HiMGNN/README.md

 # Citation
-Zhong-Hao Ren, et al. Hierarchical molecular graph neural network for drug repositioning and application to COVID-19
+Zhong-Hao Ren, et al. A spatial hierarchical network learning framework for drug repositioning allowing interpretation from macro to micro

 # Title
-Hierarchical molecular graph neural network for drug repositioning and application to COVID-19
+A spatial hierarchical network learning framework for drug repositioning allowing interpretation from macro to micro

 #